-Similar to high wind and strong wind, there are variations in thunderstorm wind between counties in the Central Region.
+Similar to high wind and strong wind, there are variations between counties in the Central Region.
 Cascade County experienced the greatest number of thunderstorm wind events and Fergus County experienced the greatest number of tornado events.
 In total, there were 1,286 thunderstorm wind events since 1955 and 119 tornado events since 1950 in the Central Region.
 Table 4-56 displays a summary of these events.

-Table 4-56 Total Thunderstorm Wind and Tornado Events by Zone
+Table 4-56 Total Thunderstorm Wind and Tornado Events by Zone Total manacistomi wina ana Tomado Events by Zone